 Considering The Witcher 3’s limited cosmetics, a mod like The Appearance Menu is essential to living out your dreams of becoming a trendsetting Witcher.

-Once installed, it allows you to change the appearance of Geralt’s hair, beard, face, head, capes, shoulders, and accessories as well as give Roach a new look.
+Once installed, it permits you to alter the manifestation of Geralt’s hair, beard, countenance, head, capes, shoulders, and accessories as well as bestow Roach a fresh appearance.

 While these items will replace your currently equipped armor, they don’t have any actual impact on your stats.

 Mod: Absolute Camera

 If you’re unsatisfied with The Witcher 3’s vanilla third-person camera placement, this next mod will do you some good.

 Created by pMARK, the Absolute Camera mod lets you adjust the camera distance and angle until you find something that works.